Bylaws and Policies

 Section 2.
 Board Responsibilities

 The Board shall have control and management of the affairs and property of the Club.
-Each committee chair shall maintain a committee file.
+Board members shall be expected to attend Board Meetings.
+If unable to attend, the member shall inform the President and may designate a committee member to attend in the chair's absence.
 Other board responsibilities may be adapted to meet the needs of each committee and of the club as a whole.

 Section 3.
 Board Meetings